-- 9.1 The proposed extension is acceptable in terms of scale, location and design.
-It is considered the use of contrasting materials and sharp lines successfully differentiate from the traditional appearance of the barn ensuring a sensitive contemporary approach. - 9.2 The principle of a balcony in this location is already established, as such it is considered the relatively small increase in its scale to 12m2 is an acceptable form of development that will not result in unacceptable detrimental impacts to the residential amenity of the surrounding neighbours.
+- 9.1 It is considered the use of contrasting materials and sharp lines aid to differentiate this proposal from the traditional appearance of the barn, ensuring a contemporary approach, and as such it is considered acceptable in this location. - 9.2 The principle of a balcony in this location is already established, as such it is considered the relatively small increase in its scale to 11.6m is an acceptable form of development that will not result in unacceptable detrimental impacts to the residential amenity of the surrounding neighbours.